EBZebra/docs/edge/source/guide/configreference.md

  -->

 ### PreloadLegacyAirBeam
-Determines whether to preload the NPAPI plugin to mimic the AirBeam ActiveX object in WebKit.
+Determines whether to preload the NPAPI plugin to mimic the AirBeam ActiveX object in Webkit.
 Not applicable to the Enterprise Tablet.

 **Possible Values**